Center City’s academic program is designed to prepare students for high school, college, and career!

 Center City PCS hosts annual events that require discipline, preparation, and study, including campus-based and system-wide celebrations of learning, musicals, science fairs, art shows, and music and dance performances.

-The last day of school for students is June 24.
-This will be a half-day.
+The first day of school for students is August 29.

 DC Youth Ages 3 and up are Now Eligible to be Vaccinated